 It’s essential to set aside time to deal with disputes and time to have fun; they don’t mix—this can be hard for guys like me who are fixers.

-Sometimes couples agree their dispute resolution procedure is to see a named biblical counselor, a trusted mature Christian couple, their pastor or another pastor.
-Still, I repeat, every marriage needs a pre-agreed dispute resolution procedure that’s rooted in Jesus.
-Disputes will arise, and without a pre-agreed procedure, you will deal with them the natural ways—fighting, withdrawing, or other unhealthy way; why not choose God’s path?
+Could a procedure with those points work for you?
+If it doesn’t, it might get you talking and not shouting at each other.
+Sometimes couples agree their dispute resolution procedure is to see a named counselor, a trusted, matured couple, their pastor or another pastor.
+Still, I repeat, every marriage needs a pre-agreed dispute resolution procedure that’s rooted in honesty and integrity.
+Conflicts will arise, and without a pre-agreed procedure, you will deal with them the natural ways—fighting, withdrawing, or another unhealthy way.

-(c) 2007, 2017 Michel A Bell
+© 2017 Michel A Bell